jarrekk/Jalpc/README.md

 I use Changyan to realize comment,to configure Changyan, get the appid and conf in <http://changyan.kuaizhan.com/>.
 Then, in `_config.yml`, edit the changyan value to enable Changyan.

-### Put in a Jack's blog Plug
+### Put in a Jalpc Plug

-If you want to give credit to the Jack's blog theme with a link to my personal website <http://www.jack003.com>, that'd be awesome.
+If you want to give credit to the Jalpc theme with a link to my personal website <http://www.jack003.com>, that'd be awesome.
 No worries if you don't.

 ### Web analytics and search engines